yesseruser/pong/README.md

 You need Python 3.9 to run this program. link to download: https://www.python.org/downloads/ (Somewhere in the setup there is a "Add to PATH" checkbox.
 Check it if it is not checked.)
 You also need the Pygame library installed.
 How to install Pygame:
-1. Open Command prompt (open start and start typing CMD)
+1. Open Command prompt (In Win10 open start and start typing CMD)
 2. Type in the command prompt: `pip install pygame` (You need the python installed and added to PATH to make this work)
 3. Wait until the installation is complete.

 How to run:
-1. Open Command prompt (open start and start typing CMD)
+1. Open Command prompt (In Win10 open start and start typing CMD)
 2. Find the location this project is in using: `cd <folder>`
 3. use this command: `python <program file name>` Warning: do not rename the file, or this won't work.
 You need Python and Pygame installed.